Use an intervalometer to detect footprints

 Older posts may not align with who I am today and how I would think or write, and may have been written in reaction to a cultural context that no longer applies.
 Some of my high school or college posts are just embarrassing.
 However, I have left them public because I believe in keeping old web pages aliveā€”and it's interesting to see how I've changed.

-While Alex was in town for the weekend, we used my camera's intervalometer to record tracks in my gravel driveway.
-I'm still playing with the images, but I've got a pretty sweet sample uploaded to BoF Labs.
+While Alex was in town for the weekend, we used my camera's intervalometer to record tracks in the reveals the footprints as light areas in a sea of dark.

 I set up the camera on a tripod and told it to take 1 image per minute for 7 minutes.
-The first image is useless because the tripod slowly settles over the course of the first minute.
-Between each pair of photos we made tracks in the camera's field of view.
+The first minute.
+Between each pair of photos we made t

 Self-service commenting is not yet reimplemented after the Wordpress migration, sorry!
 For now, you can respond by email; please indicate whether you're OK with having your response posted publicly (and if so, under what name).